 The Court considered the current approach to contractual interpretation set out in Sattva Capital Corp. v Creston Moly Corp., 2014 SCC 53 (CanLII) ("Sattva"), which states that contracts should be read as a whole, giving the words used their ordinary and grammatical meaning, consistent with the surrounding circumstances known to the parties at the time of formation of the contract.
-Sattva also directed adjudicators to look to the surrounding circumstances known to the parties of a contract, confirming the general rule that factual context is considered in interpreting contracts.
+Sattva also directed adjudicators to look to the surrounding circumstances known to the parties at the time of contract in interpreting the meaning of the words of a contract, confirming the general rule that factual context is considered in interpreting contracts.